-To settle a dispute concerning provision or payment of benefits under this Policy, Medica may require that you be examined or an autopsy of the member's body be performed.
+During the pendency of a claim for benefits under this Policy, Medica may require that you be examined or an autopsy of the member's body be performed.
 The examination or autopsy will be at Medica's expense.

 Language interpretation